religiosa1/react-solid-flow/README.md

 </ErrorBoundary>
 ```

-General error boundary, catching synchronous error in renders and displays fallback content
+General error boundary, catches synchronous errors in renders and displays _fallback_ content
 in that case.
+Also supports render prop function as _fallback_ which recieves the occured
-Also supports callback form which passes in error and a reset function.
+error and a reset function, which clears the occured error and performs a rerender
+of children content after that.

 #### Dynamic